Bolivian ex-president Anez sentenced to 10 years in prison

 The Organization of American States (OAS) said at the time it had found clear evidence of voting irregularities in favor of Morales, who had been in power for 14 years.

-Many who would have succeeded Morales -- all members of his MAS party -- also resigned and fled.
-This left opposition member Anez, then vice-president of the senate, as the highest ranking official remaining.
+Many potential successors to Morales -- all members of his MAS party -- also resigned and fled, leaving opposition member Anez, then vice-president of the Senate, next in line.

+Virtually unknown, the lawyer and former television presenter proclaimed herself interim president of the Andean nation on November 12, 2019, two days after Morales' resignation.

 The Constitutional Court recognized Anez's mandate as interim, caretaker president, but MAS members disputed her legitimacy.